balvig/chili/README.md

 - Have to add gemspec to main app
 - Can only have one override per engine per partial due to the way I'm grabbing the class from the override
 - Need to use DSL branch from deface
-- Have to restart server when adding overrides
 - Request specs don't have access to path helpers